trdischat/grouproll/README.md

 ## Launching the Application and Selecting Tokens

 The module adds two buttons to the Token menu on the left of the canvas.
 Group skill and ability checks can be launched by selecting tokens, then clicking the relevant group roll button.
 The window can be left open, and it will update automatically if the token selection is changed.
 The "PCs" button will select all player character tokens on the canvas.
-The "Pass" button selects only tokens with successful rolls, while the "Fail" button selects only tokens with failed rolls.
+The "Pass" button toggles the display between all selected tokens or only those tokens with successful rolls, while the "Fail" button toggles the display between all selected tokens or only those tokens with failed rolls.
 Individual tokens can be deselected by clicking the "x" next to the token name.

 ![App](images/App.jpg)